equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 1. Find the administrator page
 2. User the debugger TAB look in the source => main.js
 3. Search for admin - and we will find 'administration'
+4. Remember to login as `admin` before you try the URL

 </code>